Thoreme

 • It is possible if you wish to stop sperm production.
 To do this, wear your device one or two hours longer each day to go below the contraceptive threshold of the vasectomy, which is 100,000 spermatozoa all immobile.

-• You can hybridize the tools, from the jock strap, to the andro-switch etc, the tools are complementary.
-The important thing is the daily and optimal exposure of the testicles to the body temperature.
+• You can hybridize the tools, from the jock strap, to the andro-switch etc., the tools are complementary.
+What's important is daily, optimal exposure of the testicles to body temperature.

 • If you forget to pump your testicles for more than a day, use another method for 30 days and schedule a spermogram at the end of the 30 days.

-• If an unplanned pregnancy occurs: The method has many advantages and also its risks.
-Heat acts on different levels of spermatogenesis that interest us, but there is one that does not.
-It is the alteration of the genetic capital which is reversible of course when stopped.
+• If an unplanned pregnancy occurs : The method has many advantages and also its risks.
+Heat acts at different levels of spermatogenesis, but there's one that doesn't interest us.
+This is the alteration of the genetic capital, reversible of course when stopped.
 These alterations are similar and common to therapies such as chemotherapy or acne treatment.
-Here is what an embryologist doctor, member of the Centre de Référence sur les Agents Tératogènes (Crat) and of the Académie Nationale de Médecine recommends to consider this risk in a proportionate way:
+Here's what an embryologist, member of the Centre de Référence sur les Agents Tératogènes (Crat) and of the Académie Nationale de Médecine, recommends to consider this risk proportionately:

 "In reading the elements described on spermatic DNA in the context of testicular hyperthermia, the possible risk in case of fertilization with an aneuploid gamete is that of finding this aneuploidy in the product of conception.
 However, this is a very theoretical risk since the possibilities of development of eggs carrying chromosomal missegregations are very limited.
 This has not been described for example in other situations where aneuploidies are possible in spermatozoa (paternal chemotherapy).
 A priori, in this context, if fertilization takes place during the period when sperm chromosomal changes are most marked, there is no reason to propose termination of pregnancy because the risks are very limited.
 It is only necessary to consider a prenatal diagnosis specifically designed to detect chromosomal abnormalities in numbers (blood marker assays coupled with an early ultrasound at 12 SA), or even an INFP if the result is positive or doubtful."